DIGIARCH2021 «Cultural heritage in the digital age» from 24 march 2021, online session

 The digital age has long since dawned in the field of cultural heritage management.
 The aim of the conference is to reflect on our perception, application and handling of the possibilities of digitalised or digital cultural heritage.
 In 2020, it brings together archaeology, monument conservation and other areas of cultural heritage and is jointly organised by formation continue NIKE I BAK I ICOMOS, the Network Archaeology Switzerland and the Office for Spatial Development of the Canton of Zurich.

-Programme: Keynote speech, panel discussion, three content sessions with short lectures, presentations and interactive modules, with simultaneous translation (D, F) Participation fee: CHF 150.–
+Program: Keynote speech, panel discussion, three content sessions with short lectures, presentations and interactive modules, with simultaneous translation (D, F) Participation fee: CHF 75.–/40.- for students with legitimation

 NAS Conference 2021 «Experimental Archaeology» from 17 to 18 june 2021 in Solothurn